AMWA LEADERSHIP DEVELOPMENT for WOMEN IN MEDICINE

 Inspiring Women in Medicine to Attain Leadership, Equity, Advancement, and Professional Growth at Every Stage of Your Career

-IGNITE is a new program developed by women physicians for women medical students to explore issues that are encountered by women in training and throughout a career in medicine.
+The professional development program, developed by women physicians for women medical students, to pass along lessons learns and to create the space to explore issues that are encountered by women in training and throughout a career in medicine.
 We know that women in medicine face many challenges that impact them at each stage of their career; many of which are not experienced by our male colleagues.

 - To empower participants to pursue the career that they desire through education and skill enhancement